Eastcoast-Laboratories/timeeffect/dev/BULK_EDIT_EFFORTS.md

 - ✅ User Assignment: auto-selects if only one unique user
 - ✅ Group Assignment: auto-selects if only one unique group
 - ✅ Rate Override: auto-selects if only one unique rate
+- Description: auto-fill the textarea with the newest description

 #### 2.3 Validation & Security ✅
 - ✅ Verify user has edit permissions for all selected efforts